 - Medication Mistakes

 Reasons Why Medical Professionals Make Negligent Mistakes

 There is never an excuse for instances of medical malpractice; however, there are a few common causes that should be discussed.
 Suffering from the consequences of medical negligence can be traumatic, which is why it’s important to understand why these mistakes are made.
-This understanding can help you and your attorney build a strong case.
+This understanding can help you and your personal injury attorney from Pittman Roberts & Welsh, PLLC build a strong Jackson, MS medical malpractice case.

-- Failed Communication.
-A number of medical staff works on any one patient.
-Doctors, nurses, surgeons, anesthesiologists, and pharmacists all need to actively communicate with each other to ensure patients are receiving what they need, when they need it.
-When communication fails, patients can get mixed up or receive the wrong medication.
+Doctors need to actively communicate with other medical professionals to ensure patients are receiving what they need when they need it.
+When communication with a doctor fails, patients can get mixed up or receive the wrong medication.
 There are even instances where patients are discharged early.

-- Fatigue.
-It’s no secret that medical professionals often work long hours.
+It’s no secret that health care professionals often work long hours.
 Those individuals, however, need to be able to make skilled judgment calls at all times.
 When a doctor is extremely fatigued, they’re most likely to make mistakes.

-Every state has their own laws regarding how instances of medical malpractice are handled.
+Every state has its own laws regarding how instances of medical malpractice are handled.
 Mississippi is no exception.
-If you’re planning on filing a claim as a resident of the state, it’s important to understand the key laws.
+If you’re planning on filing a medical malpractice claim as a resident of the state, it’s important to understand the key laws.
 We’ll break them down below.